jamesmh/PersonalBlog/source/_posts/DDD-Use-Case-Life-Insurance-Platform.md

 If the application passed, then then the insurance policy would be created (`PolicyCreated`).
 Otherwise, a failure just meant there was no policy created and everyone could be on their merry way.

-Upon the first payment of the policy (`FirstPolicyPaymentRecieved`), the policy would "activate."
+Upon the first payment of the policy (`FirstPolicyPaymentReceived`), the policy would "activate."
 If a policy was not activated within the first 30 days (or some arbitrary duration), it would be immediately cancelled.

 # Bounded Contexts